 Do you think that you would be studying voice yourself at the moment if it weren't for The Big Sing?

 Te Ohorere Williams: If it wasn't for The Big Sing, and for my choirs at high school, there's no doubt in my mind that I would not.
 I would be doing medicine or something else engineering.
 But music is the passion, really.

 John Rosser, The Big Sing is such an enormous thing, just the sheer numbers of people involved.

 John Rosser: It is.
 We've grown now to I think between 270 and 280 choirs each year.
 So it really has become an absolute runaway success.
 To the extent that some of the regional coordinators sort of look at me, aghast every year when we talk about the further growth and expansion."Where are we going to expand to?" they say.
 It's a fabulous problem to have.

-David Morriss: The Big Sing has a coral composition award which happens every year, and also a new a new venture called Cadenza.
-Tell me about that.
+The Big Sing has a coral composition award which happens every year, and also a new a new venture called Cadenza.
+Tell us about that.

 John Rosser: There are 270 choirs entering this year, and yet, every year, only 24 choirs get to participate in Finale.
 And the standard of Finale is phenomenally high, it's recognized not only in New Zealand, but right around the world. by international, visiting judges who comment every year on what a phenomenal standard it is and how jealous they are really of New Zealand's fairly unique competition.

 The standard of Finale gets so high year on year, that it becomes very, very difficult for the next lot of choirs to make it into Finale.
 They never see what the standard is if they don't go there, and they don't build up the kind of culture that the top 30 or 40 choirs in the country build up.